thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

   - this solution uses the absence of a response to infer that the latency of a node is high
     - which is more difficult
 - can also issue staggered requests (acting on presence)
-  - meaning we send one request to one replica, then wait for some time $T$ before issuing duplicate requests to the other replicas
+  - meaning we send one request to one replica, then wait for some time {%math%}T{%/math%} before issuing duplicate requests to the other replicas
   - if the first replica received the msg, it will send a cancel msg to the other replicas that got the duplicate requests
     - cancellation almost always arrives before the duplicate request
   - the other replicas will either reject the request bc its been serviced, or respond to it